Tropical Storm Kirk to rake across Lesser Antilles

 MIAMI – Forecasters say Tropical Storm Kirk is on a path to dump heavy rains that could bring dangerous flooding to the eastern Caribbean.

-At 8 a.m.
-EST, the National Hurricane Center says the center of Kirk was about 60 miles (95 kilometers) east of Barbados.
-It had maximum sustained winds of 50 mph (85 kph) and was moving ahead at 16 mph (26 kph).
+At 11 a.m.
+EDT, the National Hurricane Center said the center of Kirk was about 45 miles (72 kilometers) east of Barbados.
+It had maximum sustained winds of 50 mph (80 kph) and was moving ahead at 15 mph (24 kph).

 Tropical storm-force winds are blowing as far as 140 miles (225 kilometers) from Kirk's center.
 A tropical storm warning is in effect for the islands of Barbados, St. Lucia, Dominica, Martinique and Guadeloupe.